red-scorp/ag-panel/README.md

 ### Platforms

-The code of ag-panel is written on C++ with Arduino Framework.
+The code of ag-panel is written in C++ with the Arduino Framework.
 The code compiles and runs on several embedded CPU platforms:

 - [x] Atmel (Microchip) AVR